The Best Time to Travel to Paris: Paris in Winter, Spring, Summer, and Autumn

 Average summer low: 54-58°F

 Summer is the most beautiful and lively time of year in Paris.
-It’s filled with warm weather, with July being the hottest month of the year, and a seemingly never-ending list of events and holidays to fill your time with.
+Paris in the summer is filled with warm weather, with July being the hottest month of the year, and a seemingly never-ending list of events and holidays to fill your time with.

 The Seine is lined with friends and lovers dangling their feet over the edge of the river, the Eiffel Tower lawn with picnic-goers, and every cafe, restaurant, and bar with outdoor diners.
 They even transform Paris into a beach with Paris Plages, providing parasols, sun chairs, palm trees, sand, and more for relaxation and recreation.
 It is a magical, vibrant time to experience one of the most wonderful cities in the world.